 Let multi award-winning Coral Expeditions introduce you to Australia's magnificent Great Barrier Reef.
 Coral Expeditions has over 25 years cruising experience and offers exclusive itineraries with a choice of 3, 4 and 7 night cruises of the Great Barrier Reef.
 See the very best of the Great Barrier Reef and stunning tropical islands with this exclusive cruise holiday.
 Coral Expeditions has exclusive reef moorings that mean you won't be surrounded by hundreds of other visitors on the reef.
 Coral Expeditions` small ships accommodate a maximum of 44 guests ensuring an intimate and personalised cruising experience.

-This 7 Night Great Barrier Reef Cruise departs from Cairns and travels to Lizard Island, Pelorus Island and Dunk Island.
+This 7 Night Great Barrier Reef Cruise departs from Cairns and travels to Lizard Island, Hinchinbrook Island and Dunk Island.
 The Cairns departure travels northwards passed Palm Cove towards Cooktown then onwards to Lizard Island before cruising to beautiful reefs teaming with fish life.
 There are plenty of opportunities for snorkelling or diving, glass bottom boats tours of the reef and talks from the ship's very own Marine Biologist.
-Passengers have the chance to explore Coral Expeditions own Pelorus Island for a beachside BBQ.
+Passengers have the chance to explore Coral Expeditions own Hinchinbrook Island for a beachside BBQ.

 Coral Expeditions operates Coral Expedition II on the Great Barrier Reef.
 Passengers will not only experience the reef, rainforest and islands but can also relax on the sun deck, open-bridge or spa as your cruise takes through this beautiful tropical region.

 Coral Expeditions offers resort style cruising at its best.
 Passengers can select from four types of spacious and elegantly appointed accommodation.